 Bread made in the thermal cooker is crust less, as there is no air to dry the outside.
-It is also on the slightly moist side, it is a bit more dense.
-As it sits out it looses some of the initial heaviness to it.
+It is also on the slightly moist side and a bit more dense.
+Let is sit out for a few minutes after removing from the pan.
 I use a combination of white and freshly ground whole grain when making bread.

 Bread dough recipes

 I would suggest using your favorite recipe when making bread in the thermal cooker.
 I believe almost any bread recipe could be used with retained heat cooking.
 Success comes down to how the bread rises, determined by the temperature and yeast.

 Temperature and Yeast